Off the Beaten Path Trek

 There, one can genuinely see Nepal’s people’s life in the Himalayas’ mid-hills and foothills.
 The magnificent scenery of the country turns your dream into reality.
 Nepalese people’s classic way of life has been intact for centuries.
 Their lifestyle is sure to increase one’s affection level.

-Suppose you seek more quiet, natural, and non-tourist trekking trails in Nepal.
-We recommend the off-the-beaten-path trek destinations.
-You will encounter the local people’s vibrant culture during the off-the-beaten-path trek.
-Moreover, you will see their homes and witness local dance and cultural shows.
+We recommend the off-the-beaten-path trek destinations if you seek quieter, natural, and non-tourist trek trails in Nepal.
+During these treks, you will encounter the local people’s vibrant culture.
+You will also see their homes and witness local dance and cultural shows.
 Trekking along newly opened trails enables you to enjoy a distinct culture.

 Your visit to these off-the-beaten-path treks will also help the local dwellers struggling for existence.
-Newly opened Off the beaten path trek in Nepal provides the perfect answer to trekkers looking for freshness and adventure in their tours.
+A newly opened off-the-beaten-path trek in Nepal provides the perfect answer to trekkers looking for freshness and adventure in their tours.
 The walk allows you to marvel at Nepal’s novel and diverse natural treasures.

 Off-the-beaten-path treks are the best in Nepal, with untouching routes and isolated places.
 We will travel to the hidden and medieval villages, impressive lakes, and Buddhist Monasteries.
 We view varieties of flora and fauna as well as cultural diversities.
 They are lying in the rain shadow area of the Himalayas.
-The landscapes have a similarity to that of the Tibetan Plateau.
+The landscapes are similar to those of the Tibetan Plateau.

 One can look for the flocks of swift-flying snow pigeons.
 You can see gliding pairs of Himalayan griffons within the forest along the trek to Rara Lake.
 It is possible to catch sight of Nepal’s national bird, the Impeyan Pleasant (Danphe).
 Great places to spot blue sheep include the dangerous Kangmara trail.